caoliver/CAOplugs/README.txt

 Take a pitchbend signal and scale it up by Upper semitones for positive pitchwheel movement, or down by Lower semitones for negative pitchwheel movement.

+CLatch:

+A chord latch reminiscent of the chord memory feature provided by a popular polyphonic synthesizer from the eighties.
+See clatch.vcv from examples for a simple patch.